Sakyi-Ken/DSA-Journey/code-signal/Lesson-3/readme.md

 It is possible to implement quick sort without using recursion; in that case, the additional space complexity will be O(1).

-# Analyzing the Time Complexity of Quick Sort
+# Analyzing the Time Complexity of Merge Sort

 The time complexity of Merge Sort is O(nlogn) in all cases — best, average, and worst.
 This consistent efficiency is an advantage over other algorithms, such as Quick Sort, which can degrade to a time complexity of O(n^2) under unfavorable conditions.

 To recap, a time complexity of O(nlogn) implies that the running time increases linear-logarithmically with the size of the input.
 This characteristic makes Merge Sort highly efficient at handling large data sets.

-# Analyzing the Space Complexity of Quick Sort
+# Analyzing the Space Complexity of Merge Sort

 The space complexity of Merge Sort is O(n), due to the auxiliary space used for the temporary arrays while merging the elements.
 This requirement is crucial to keep in mind and can be a deciding factor when selecting an algorithm in situations with limited memory.

+# K-th Smallest or Largest Number

+_`The k-th largest element is at position (n - k + 1) when counting from the smallest.`_

+**Step-by-step derivation**

+- k-th largest means there are (k-1) elements larger than it
+- So there are n - (k-1) = n - k + 1 elements smaller than or equal to it
+- Therefore, it's the (n - k + 1)-th smallest